YingCGooi/Launch-School-101/5_advanced_ruby_collections/example_8.md

 ## Selecting Different Objects in Nested Arrays

-Lets's say that we are selecting integers that are greater than 13, but strings that are less than 6 characters, we can use the following implementation to achieve this.
+Lets's say that we are selecting integers that are greater than 13 or strings that are less than 6 characters, we can use the following implementation to achieve this:

 ```ruby
 [[8, 13, 27], ['apple', 'banana', 'cantaloupe']].map do |arr|